Richard Harpin: HomeServe

 While managing a portfolio of rental properties for a colleague, Harpin established a letting agency.
 This experience led to the development of the business concept for HomeServe.
 In 1993, Harpin co-founded HomeServe as a joint venture with South Staffordshire Water, which provided an initial £500,000 in capital.
 The company offered subscription-based home emergency repair services.
 Under his tenure, Harpin expanded HomeServe into a multinational company operating in the UK, US, France, Spain, and Japan.
 In 2004, HomeServe demerged from South Staffs Water and was listed on the London Stock Exchange and later became part of the FTSE 100 Index.
 In 2017, HomeServe acquired the tradespeople directory Checkatrade.

 In 2022, Harpin agreed to the sale of HomeServe to Brookfield Asset Management for £4.1 billion.
 The transaction was completed in early 2023.
 Harpin held a 7.4% stake and his wife, Kate, held a 4.8% stake which was valued at £490 million.
 Following the acquisition, Harpin became Chairman of HomeServe's operations in Europe, the Middle East, and Africa.
 In January 2025, Harpin stepped down as Chairman of HomeServe.

 Growth Partner and Business Leader

 In 2015, Harpin launched Growth Partner, a private investment fund focused on founder-led consumer businesses.
 He has committed over £150 million to the fund.
 The fund has invested in companies such as Passenger Clothing, Stubble & Co, Easy Bathrooms, Gozney, Secret Food Tours, Flooring Superstore, Acai, Wave, Host & Stay, and Additional Lengths.

 In 2023, Harpin acquired Business Leader, a UK magazine and events platform.
 During his ownership, Business Leader has expanded its focus to peer-to-peer networks, coaching and insight to help entrepreneurs grow their businesses.
 He hosts weekly growth workshops for entrepreneurs at his London home.

+In 2020, Harpin invested £5 million in Flooring Superstore, a UK flooring retailer, as part of his ongoing strategy of backing consumer focused businesses.
+In 2026, his investment faced restructuring as declining demand and rising costs threatened 300 jobs across 50 stores.